 A few people started making fountain pens again after the collapse of the large industries and try to express their own ideas and emotions.
 Some create truly stunning objects which have become more like art expressions.
 The high quality fountain pen designs can be seen as usable art.

 A lot of the work involves gathering knowledge of lost skills.
 I specialize in more robust designs which also brings out the wonderful textures and colours of no longer produced materials.
-Since these materials are very expensive I start first with acrylic sample to create prototypes.
-The pen body materials are very sensitive and require very high quality cutting and shaping tools, often I use methods that are counter intuitive and based on experience.
 The way one tells how it must be done is not always the best way, there are many ways to make a fine product, a lot is based on sensing, sound, feel, how it cuts, even smells.

 Metal decorations are turned by myself on the lath and as much as possible held together on the pen by compression where possible.

 In my designs I use currently no clips, I'm designing my own roll stoppers and other decorative metals on top of the pen body besides the usual embedded materials such as rings, but this is still in development.